Young Child and Parent Project: Improving the Well-being and Safety of Families with Parental Substance Abuse

-This is five-year project that will begin enrolling patients in 2023, with integration of the two evidence-based models scheduled for year two.
-Following implementation, we will work with the Health Federation of Philadelphia on evaluating the intervention to understand if we were able to increase mothers’ and children’s well-being, improve permanency of a child in their home and enhance the safety of children of parents with substance use disorders.
+This is five-year project that will begin enrolling patients in 2023, with integration of the certified recovery specialists scheduled for 2025.
+Following implementation, we will work with the Health Federation of Philadelphia on our continued evaluation of the intervention to understand if we were able to increase mothers’ and children’s well-being, improve permanency of a child in their home and enhance the safety of children of parents with substance use disorders.

 Children's Hospital of Philadelphia, PolicyLab.
 Young Child and Parent Project: Improving the Well-being and Safety of Families with Parental Substance Abuse [online].
 Available at: http://www.policylab.chop.edu.
 [Accessed: plug in date accessed here].